xXleowXx/gitlab-charts/doc/charts/gitlab/sidekiq/index.md

 pod.
 These will be templated to `Deployment`s, with individual `ConfigMap`s for their Sidekiq instances.

+NOTE: **Note:**
-NOTE: **Note**: The settings default to including a single pod that is set up to monitor all queues.
+The settings default to including a single pod that is set up to monitor all queues.
 Making changes to the pods section will *overwrite the default pod* with a different pod configuration.
 It will not add a new pod in addition to the default.